 2. Copyright and intellectual property rights of the original samples, images and organ definition files is retained by Lavender Audio.

 3. Copyright in any musical performance using these samples is vested solely in the licensee.
 A musical performance is defined as one in which the samples are combined in such a fashion that no individual samples could be re-used by a third party.

 4. These samples are licensed only for use in connection with software issued by Milan Digital Audio or their successors.
 Note that the individual samples (but not the organ definition files) are encrypted to ensure this.

 5. Organ definition files and custom organ definition files may be freely edited for personal or public use by the licensee but not distributed to any third party unless specifically authorised by Lavender Audio.

-8. This licence is not transferable.
-Samples and organ definition files may not be resold or given to any third party without prior permission from Lavender Audio.
+8. This licence is conditionally transferable.
+Samples and organ definition files may only be resold or given to any third party with prior permission from Lavender Audio.
 Any such licence transfer will be co-ordinated by Milan Digital Audio (or their successors) and will depend upon the licence being successfully removed from the original licensee's Hauptwerk dongle.